 Indicator 5.4: One example is required for 3-year-old children.
 Two examples are required for 4-5-year-old children.
+Related tasks such as throwing out plates and discarding milk count as one example.

 Indicator 5.5: "Some" means at least 2 conversations.